Coefficients of the Inflated Eulerian Polynomial: Inversion sequences and

-The definition of the inflated $\mathbf{s}$-Eulerian polynomial is very intuitive.
-However, we now introduce an alternative description of $Q_{n}^{(\mathbf{s})}(x)$, due to Pensyl and Savage \cite{PensylSavage2013}, that is more convenient for our purposes.
+The definition of the inflated $\mathbf{s}$-Eulerian polynomial in Equation~\eqref{eq:FirstDefQ} is very intuitive.
+However, we will need a different description of $Q_{n}^{(\mathbf{s})}(x)$ to characterize contractible sequences.
+In this section we introduce this alternative description, which is due to Pensyl and Savage~\cite{PensylSavage2013}.